 Effective internal controls are necessary for us to provide reliable and accurate financial statements and to effectively prevent fraud.
 We devote significant resources and time to comply with the internal control over financial reporting requirements of the Sarbanes-Oxley Act.
 As described in Part II Item 9A.
 "Controls and Procedures", we remediated the previously disclosed material weaknesses in our internal controls for income taxes and reverse acquisition accounting.
 There is no assurance that material weaknesses or significant deficiencies will not be identified in the future or that we will be successful in adequately remediating any such material weaknesses and significant deficiencies.
 We may in the future discover areas of our internal controls that need improvement.
 We cannot be certain that we will be successful in maintaining adequate internal control over our financial reporting and financial processes.
 Furthermore, as we grow our business, including through acquisition, our internal controls will become more complex, and we will require significantly more resources to ensure our internal controls remain effective.
-Additionally, the existence of any material weakness or significant deficiencies, and management may not be able to remediate any such material weaknesses or significant deficiencies in a timely manner.
+Additionally, the existence of any material weakness or significant deficiency would require management to devote significant time and incur significant expense to remediate any such material weaknesses or significant deficiencies, and management may not be able to remediate any such material weaknesses or significant deficiencies in a timely manner.
 The existence of any material weakness in our internal control over financial reporting could also result in errors in our financial statements that could require us to restate our financial statements, cause us to fail to meet our reporting obligations, subject us to investigations from regulatory authorities or cause stockholders to lose confidence in our reported financial information, all of which could materially and adversely affect us.